 Finally, employees injured while attending an employer-sponsored recreational event, like a company picnic or outing, may be able to receive workers' compensation benefits even though they were not physically on the employer's premises at the time of the injury.

 A: It's not often necessary to file a lawsuit against your employer for workplace injuries, and it may in fact disqualify you from collecting workers' compensation benefits.
-But it never hurts to speak with an attorney if you have questions about your injury, whether it's covered, what is considered reasonable compensation, etc. But since you can have a qualified attorney take an initial look at your claim absolutely free, you have nothing to lose by asking.
+But it never hurts to speak with an attorney if you have questions about your injury, whether it's covered, what is considered reasonable compensation, etc. Find an experienced workers' compensation attorney near you.